List of active policies

 3.3 The full fee, the minimum deposit or an official purchase order must accompany Your purchase or application for the programme.
 Where a purchase order is received, the invoiced fees are payable within 30 days.
 Any company sponsoring an applicant is responsible for the fees in all circumstances.

-3.4 You may also be liable for further additional fees (including but not limited to a fee for reviewing marks, registration fees, renewal fees and additional administration fees) which may not be set out in Your contract with SHEilds Ltd or the Awarding Body.
+3.4 You may also be liable for further additional fees (including but not limited to a fee for reviewing marks, missed closing interview appointments, registration fees, renewal fees and additional administration fees) which may not be set out in Your contract with SHEilds Ltd or the Awarding Body.

 3.5 Charges made by your bank for payment/s are your responsibility and must be paid by you.
 If this fee is deducted from the amount paid to SHEilds we will invoice you for this amount which then needs to be paid in full.